Den1al/JSShell/README.md

 ## Workflow
 After all the installations and configuration is done, the workflow of the application is the following:

-1. Client visits the home page `http://localhost:5000/`
+1. Client visits the home page `http://localhost:5000/` (or the host you chose)

-2. He makes a `register` request to the server
+2. The client makes an asynchronous `register` request to the server

-3. Waits for commands
+3. Then he waits for commands

 4. In the meanwhile, on the server, you execute commands using the `shell.py` script

-5. The client probes the server for commands, see a new one appeared, pulls it and executes it
+5. The client probes the server for commands, when he sees a new one appeared, he pulls it and executes it

 6. Once he's done executing, he will post back the result to the server

-7. Now, using the `coms` command, we can see the output for that command
+7. Now, using the `coms` command, you can see the output for that command

 ## Database Handling
-I have included a script that i've been using during tests, which is the `db_handler.py` file.
+I have included a script that I've been using during tests, which is the `db_handler.py` file.
 It includes varius function to handle and test your database.

 ## Credits